angadhn/MySite/_notes/Space Data Center Analysis.md

 &= 4 \times 8.47 + 6 \times 15.84 = 128.9 \text{ m}^3 \\
 \rho_{ISS,combined} &= \frac{645}{128.9} = 5.00 \text{ m}^2/\text{m}^3 \end{align} $$

-**Starcloud Launch Requirements:**

-Using these ISS-derived packing densities, Starcloud's 63,190 m² radiator requirement translates to launch numbers of:

-- **PVTCS performance**: 1.81 launches
-- **EATCS performance**: 1.58 launches
-- **ISS combined performance**: 1.64 launches

-This more detailed analysis reveals that radiator packing density is significantly better than initially estimated, requiring approximately **1.6-1.8 Starship launches** rather than the 4+ launches calculated using the thicker solar panel assumptions.
-The key insight is that radiator panels, being primarily thin thermal exchange surfaces rather than thick photovoltaic cells, can achieve much more efficient stowed configurations when properly modeled as stacked thin panels rather than thick monolithic structures.
+So, all of these systems have roughly the same packing densities so the number of launches is then given by the ratio of desired packing density to existing packing density.
+This reveals that radiator packing density dictates requiring approximately **13 Starship launches** in addition to those needed for solar panels.
 ### Mass Density

 The mass density analysis reveals a critical constraint that fundamentally challenges Starcloud's single-launch architecture.
 Unlike volumetric packing, which showed promising results near single-launch feasibility, the mass requirements present a far more severe limitation based on flight-proven ISS radiator technology.